mackowiakw/http-server/README.md

 # http-server
 - Simple HTTP server for Linux written in modern C++

-- Text, image, audio, video and pdf files are operated.
+- Text, html, image, audio, video and pdf files are operated.
 In these cases proper *Content-Type* header is attached to the response.

 - It's runnig on localhost (fits for my purpose), but is is possible to easily extend its working area